buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 * **Range**: 9 meters
 * **Duration**: 1 minute

-You accelerate the metabolism of up to 2 plus the number of times you've taken Magic Adept creatures of your choice within a 3-meter radius at range.
+You accelerate the metabolism of up to 2 plus the number of times you' \*\*ve taken Magic Adept creatures of your choice within a 3-meter radius at range.
 Until the end of the spell, the targets can perform an additional Attack Action, without multiattack penalties, or a Movement Action.
 The additional Action can be part of another Action.

 This spell counters and is countered by Slow.